callumr00/dotfiles/README.md

 <details>
 <summary>Customization (~45min)</summary>
 <br>

 1. Clone this repo
 ```
 git clone https://github.com/callumr00/dotfiles.git ~/.dotfiles
 ```
 2. Run the install script

+The installation script installs packages using <a href="https://wiki.archlinux.org/title/pacman">pacman</a>, the Arch Linux package manager; it won't work out-of-the-box for other distros.
+Symlinks are then created for config files.

 ```
 ~/.dotfiles/install.sh
 ```